querkmachine/beeps.website/src/ash/artist-checklist.md

 ## Abilities

 **Ash is not magical.** She cannot do spells, float, or fly (at least, not without shapeshifting wings).
 I have no idea where people got this idea, but it's come up more than once.

+However, **Ash is infectious.** Extended exposure to her will often not work out well for you... unless you feel like permanently changing species, anyway.